 If it is a pattern of behaviour used to regulate and dominate another person’s daily life, it may be.
 It’s called coercive control, and it is a common and harmful form of abuse.

-“Coercive control seeks to strip away a person’s freedom and their sense of self,” says Andrea Silverstone, director, Sagesse Domestic Violence Prevention Society.
+“Coercive control seeks to strip away a person’s freedom and their sense of self,” says Andrea Silverstone, CEO, Sagesse Domestic Violence Prevention Society.

 “The person using violence creates a world in which the person experiencing abuse is constantly monitored and criticized; their every move is checked against an unpredictable, ever-changing, unknowable rulebook.”

 Coercive control can take many forms, including verbal, sexual, psychological, spiritual or financial.
 Everyone’s experience with domestic violence is unique, but the use of abusive behaviours are ways in which one person is trying to control or exploit another.